 Geoff Goodall collection

-Part of the post-war expansion plan was to acquire a fleet of civilianised Avro Ansons to operate local runs to small towns and properties from most of the northern ports.
-In 1946 RAAF Ansons were coming available from Commonwealth Disposals Commission and MMA was familar with the type from its wartime rebuilds of Ansons from RAAF Geraldton.
-In fact some of the Ansons in the early CDC auction lists were aircraft which MMA had overhauled only a year or so earlier.
+Part of the post-war expansion plan was to acquire a fleet of civilianised Avro Ansons to operate local services to small towns and properties from most of the northern coastal ports.
+In 1946 large numbers of retired RAAF Ansons were becoming available from Commonwealth Disposals Commission and DCA approved their use as civil passenger aircraft with a minimum of modifications.

 MMA purchased six Ansons at Geraldton at prices of £250 or £350 each.
 They which were ferried by MMA crews to Maylands for civil conversions.
 Also purchased was a large stock of RAAF spares parts and Armstrong Siddeley Cheetah engines.
 Several one-piece wooden mainplanes were loaded on railway freight wagons at Geraldton in November 1946 by MMA groundstaff for transporting to Perth.